Snacks for Football Players – How to Fuel Your Performance

 • Trail mix with pretzels, dried fruit, nuts, and dry cereal

-Pack snacks to have with you to eat after your workout.
-Then follow-up your recovery snack with a well-balanced meal containing carbohydrates and lean protein in the next two hours.
+I encourage football players to pack snacks in their backpacks to have with available to eat after practice.
+They can then follow-up their recovery snack with a well-balanced meal containing carbohydrates and lean protein in the next couple of hours.

 Recovery Nutrition for Football Players